demisto/content/Packs/Arcanna/README.md

 ### What does this pack do?

 Communicates with Arcanna.AI SaaS instance

+Pack is providing one playbook, an integration and one script which helps prepare incident data for Arcanna usage

 ### About Arcanna.AI: